helloturbine/turbine-docs/docs/records/purchase_orders.md

 ## Editing Line Items on a Purchase Order

-Once a PO has been fully received it is no longer editable, so a PO can only be edited until items have been completely received.
+Once a PO has been fully or partially received it is no longer editable, so a PO can only be edited until items have been completely received.

 To the far right on a PO, you will see an Edit (pencil icon) or Delete (trash icon) button.

 When editing a line item, you'll see a pop out modal where you can make any changes.

 Changes will trigger a follow up email being added to send queue within 10 minutes.

+## Adding Line Items on an existung Purchase Order

+1. Select the "Add line item" button on the right of a PO.
+2. Enter the price, quantity, Turbine SKU or component, and Node and hit the "Add" button.

+Note that once a PO has been fully or partially received it is no longer editable, so a PO can only be edited until items have been completely received.

 ## How to download POs and PO line items from the PO index screen